sjnorth/sjnorth.github.io/_posts/2016-02-19-on-5k-and-code.md

 Freeing the mind and allowing it to wander sparks all kinds of random lateral connections, that may not otherwise occur when the mind is bullied into focus.

 Yesterday I was running along the seafront here in Istanbul, while pondering on the progress I'd made with my 5K training.
 I've had a love/hate relationship with running for years.
-I love it because it's the simplest and most minimalist way to get exercise.
+I love it because it's the simplest way to exercise.

 It's good for cognitive function and has a host of other benefits.
 But at the same time it makes me restless and bored.
 I never really got beyond twenty minute light jogs, interspersed with side pain and moments of absolute tedium.
 Over Christmas I went running with a friend in DC, only to find that I was out of practice and could barely keep up.